graevy/graevy.github.io/content/posts/internet.md

 ### <a name="video"></a>[Video](#navigation)

 The majority of torrenting.
 Low risk[^10]; media doesn't need elevated permissions.
-Go to your [public tracker of choice](#trackers).
+Go to your [public tracker of choice](#trackers)[^18].
 Private trackers have the best selections; those typically involve being invited and passing a screening process.

 When starting a new torrent, downloading in "sequential order" or similar lets you functionally stream video[^8].
 You only need to download about 5-10% of a video before you can play it if your connection is fast enough.
 Use [VLC](https://www.videolan.org/) or [MPC-HC](https://github.com/clsid2/mpc-hc/releases) to watch videos.